Household glue poisoningGlue poisoning

 What to Expect at the Emergency Room

-Because household glue is relatively nonpoisonous, you should recover.
+Because household glue is fairly nonpoisonous, recovery is likely.
 However, heart, kidney, brain, and liver damage are possible from long-term poisoning.

 Lee DC.
 Hydrocarbons.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 158.

 Mirkin DB.
 Benzene and related aromatic hydrocarbons.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2007:chap 94.

 Zosel AE.
 General approach to the poisoned patient.
 In: Adams JG, ed.
 Emergency Medicine.
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 143.

 Reviewed By: Jesse Borke, MD, FACEP, FAAEM, Attending Physician at FDR Medical Services/Millard Fillmore Suburban Hospital, Buffalo, NY.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.